-- 1. The agency worker is entitled to short-term absence.
-Short-term absence is taken to mean absence during a reasonable period of time in which the agency worker is prevented from doing his job: - a. as a result of unforeseen circumstances that require an immediate interruption
+1. The agency worker is entitled to short-term absence.
+Short-term absence is taken to mean absence during a reasonable period of time in which the agency worker is prevented from doing his job:

 ^{} For the other years, reference is made to Appendix I.